tunjid/Tiler/readme.md

 * The inputs modify the queries for data
 * The output is the data returned over time in a `List`.

 This output of tiling is a `TiledList`.
-Its a `List` implementation that allows for looking up the query that fetched each item.
+Its a `List` implementation that:

+* Allows for looking up the query that fetched each item.
+* Is a sub list of all items in the backing data source.

-This is done by associating a range of indices in the `List` with a `Tile`.
+The former is done by associating a range of indices in the `List` with a `Tile`.
 Effectively a `TiledList` "chunks" its items by query.
 For example, the `TiledList` below is a `List` with 10 items, and two tiles.
 Each `Tile` covers 5 indices:

 ```